Governor’s Honors Program

 GHP is held in mid-summer (mid-June to mid-July) as a residential educational experience on a college or university campus.
 Students attend classes in the mornings and afternoons in specific areas of study, and they participate in a wide variety of social and instructional opportunities every evening.
 Meals and rooms are provided by the program with the only required and expected costs to the students being travel expenses to and from the interviews, a few basic supplies for classes and dorm rooms, and spending money as desired during the program.

-GOSA is working to build an extensive alumni database to better inform alumni and develop opportunities for alumni engagement.
-If you are a GHP alumna or alumnus, please click here to update your contact information.
+The Governor’s Office of Student Achievement is working to build an extensive alumni database in order to better inform alumni and develop opportunities for alumni engagement.
+GOSA invites all alumni of the Governor's Honors Program (GHP) to update their contact information.